nate-johnston/hmjstudiosllc.com/content/pricing.md

 music store so I will purchase the books and pass the discount price on to you.
 New books are needed approximately every 4-6 months in the beginning, and cost about $20 each time.
-With the more advanced students the frequency of books purchases decreases to about once a year but is slightly more expensive at $25
-- $30.
-If your child has an older sibling who has already begun piano lessons I am happy to reuse their books (if they are at the appropriate age level) with the exception of the Theory book which must be purchased new.
+With the more advanced students the frequency of books purchases decreases to about once a year but is slightly more expensive at $25-$30.
+If your child has an older sibling who has already begun piano lessons I am happy to reuse their books (if they are at the appropriate age level) with the exception of the Theory book which must be purchased new for every student.

 <br>
 ## Payment